justNo4b/Drofa/README.md

 Special thanks to:
  - Terje Kirstihagen (Weiss author)
  - Andrew Grant (AdaGrad paper and Ethereal chess engine are great sources of knowledge)
- - Koivisto team (Kim Kahre, Finn Eggers and Eugenio Bruno (retired)) for allowing Drofa on Koi OpenBench instance and motivating me to work on the engine
+ - Kim Kahre, Finn Eggers and Eugenio Bruno (Koivisto team) for allowing Drofa on Koi OpenBench instance and motivating me to work on the engine
  - OpenBench community for helping me in finding bugs, teaching me (even if unknowingly) good programming practices and interesting discussions

 ## Strength (ccrl blitz elo):